 This shrimp tempura roll recipe is just like the kind you would eat a fancy sushi restaurant or Japanese steakhouse.
 Its loaded with crispy fried shrimp tempura and tons of delicious fillings.

-We always order shrimp tempura roll when eating out.
+We always order shrimp tempura roll when eating out at our favorite Japanese restaurant.
 Now, this copycat recipe has become a family favorite.

 This post has Amazon affiliate links for tools we used to make this recipe.

 tempura batter mix

 imitation crab sticks

 corn oil for deep frying

 - Rinse the rice about 2-3 times and cook it in a rice cooker.